leoncvlt/blinkist-scraper/README.md

 The script download audio blinks as well.
 This is done by waiting for a request to the Blinkist's `audio` endpoint in their `library` api for the first chapter's audio blink which is sent as soon as the user navigates to a book's reader page; then re-using the valid request's headers to build additional requests to the rest of the chapter's audio files.
 The files are downloaded as `.m4a`.

 ## Concatenating audio files
 Add the `--concat-audio` argument to the script to concatenate the individual audio blinks into a single file and tag it with the appropriate book title and author.
+Doing this will delete all individual blinks and replace them with one audio file (per book), only.
+To keep both the individual blink audio files, also, use the `--keep-noncat` argument together with the `--concat-audio` argument (i.e. `--concat-audio --keep-noncat`).
 This requires the [ffmpeg](https://www.ffmpeg.org/) tool to be installed and present in the PATH.

 ## Processing book dumps with no scraping
 During scraping, the script saves all book's metadata in json files inside the `dump` folder.
 Those can be used by the script to re-generate the .html, .epub and .pdf output files without having to scrape the website again.
 To do so, pass the `--no-scrape` argument to the script.